Wabinab/xenoblade-chronicles-2/src/05_poppi.md

 ![Pyra eyeing Rex](images/047_pyra_eyeing_rex.jpg)

 "**Forget about it!
 That not Tora's fault!
 Th-that was, um...**" Who can be the scapegoat now? "**Grampypon!
-Grampypon Soosoo made settings!
+Grampypon Soosoo made settings huh!
 Yes, definitely Grampypon's fault!**" Poppi eyed Tora from the side of her eyes at his reaction, and Pyra bent forward and gave him 'the look' in his eyes,

 "Are you... _sure, Tora?_"